ZScript_Basics

 Both of those classes don’t use their own states directly; instead a separate internal class PSprite handles drawing on-screen sprites.
 What’s more, a weapon has to interact with both data defined in the weapon (such as its flags, ammotypes, etc.) and the data defined on its owner (such as checking the PlayerPawn’s inventory for remaining ammo, getting its position, angle and pitch to determine the direction of the shooting, and so on).

 To be able to interact with that data properly, weapons interact with two pointers: self — which is not the weapon, but the PlayerPawn owner — and invoker — which refers to the weapon itself.
 When a function is defined as action, it gains the ability to utilize and differentiate between self and invoker.
-Non-action functions, on the other hand, don’t recognize the invoker pointer at all.
+Non-action functions, on the other hand, consider self and invoker to be the same pointer.

 The use of these pointers and action functions will be covered in more detail in the Weapons, overlays and PSprite chapter.